Autodesk/bifrost-usd/bifrost_hydra/src/BifrostHdEngine/README.md

 ## Engine

-The _BifrostHd::Engine_ is instanciated by the _Bifrost Hydra Generative Procedural_.
+The _BifrostHd::Engine_ is instantiated by the _Bifrost Hydra Generative Procedural_.
-Its purpose is to simplify the setup of Bifrost at render time, hidding configuration steps, loading of the graph, setting of the inputs, etc.
+Its purpose is to simplify the setup of Bifrost at render time, hiding configuration steps, loading of the graph, setting of the inputs, etc.

 It is providing four methods:
 1. _setInputScene(PXR_NS::HdSceneIndexBaseRefPtr inputScene)_